Connect with us

 Shanghai-listed Keda Clean Energy Company is set to build a brick and tile factory in Kajiado as it seeks to tap into Kenya’s construction boom.

-According to the firm’s chairman Bian Cheng, Keda has already acquired a 60 acre parcel of land in Kajiado County, on the Namanga road, where construction of the factory is expected to start later in the year.
+According to the firm’s chairman, Bian Cheng, Keda has acquired 60 acres in Kajiado County, on Namanga Road, where construction of the factory is expected to start later this year.

 “We want to set up a manufacturing plant to produce construction equipment for use in the country,” Bian said during his recent tour of the site.